Mixed Earner Unemployment Compensation

 • Further required documents that will be needed for the program will depend on the local government units.

-States that Participate in the MEUC
+States That Participate In The MEUC

+Even though the MEUC is a federal program by the U.S. government, there are still some states that do not participate in the said program.
 It is important to know whether your local state participates in MEUC.
 Eligible individuals within states that do not participate in MEUC will not get any benefits from it.

 List of states that participate in the said program.